-What to Eat After a Stomach Bug
+What to Eat After the Stomach Flu

-Many health experts recommend the BRAT diet (bananas, rice, applesauce, toast) at first.
+If you're struggling to figure out what to eat when you have the stomach flu, many health experts recommend the BRAT diet (bananas, rice, applesauce, toast) at first.
 The key is to start with bland foods.
 Once your symptoms are resolved, slowly bring back other foods that you love, says Katie Pfeffer-Scanlan, R.D.

-Dietitian Thérèse Bonanni, R.D., recommends coconut water as an alternative to sugary sports drinks.
+Dietitian Thérèse Bonanni, R.D. recommends coconut water as an alternative to sugary sports drinks.
 Loaded with potassium and a good source of other key nutrients like sodium, magnesium, and phosphorous, it's her go-to sip for "a natural source of electrolytes without added sugar to replenish and hydrate."

 Once you're able to tolerate liquids and bland foods, Gabriella Vetere, R.D.N., recommends introducing probiotic-rich foods at least once a day.
 Aside from yogurt and kefir, you can also try sauerkraut, kimchee, or miso.
 Edwina Clark, R.D., loves kombucha, a fermented tea beverage.
 Her pick?
 Ginger kombucha "to restore gut bacteria, ease nausea, and replace fluids."